turtacn/alameda-1/CONTRIBUTING.md

 ## Issues

-Issues are used as the primary method for tracking anything to do with the Alameda project.
+Issues are used as the primary method for tracking anything to do with the Federator.ai project.

 ### Issue Types